Wi-Q/wiq-javascript-exercise/README.md

 ## Submitting

-You can submit your test submission as a private fork of this repo, inviting matt@wi-q.com and leon@wi-q.com, or simply upload it somewhere as a zip file if easier and send it over on cord or by email.
+You can submit your test submission as a private copy of this repo, inviting matt@wi-q.com and leon@wi-q.com, or simply upload it somewhere as a zip file if easier and send it over on cord or by email.

 ## Advice